NCrashed/live-profile-monitor/live-profile-leech/README.md

 -- Note: name of event should correspond one that was used in 'traceStopLiveEvent' traceStartLiveEvent :: String -- ^ Event name
   -> a -> a

 -- | Record end of user event
 --
 -- Note: name of event should correspond one that was used in 'traceStartLiveEvent' traceStopLiveEvent :: String -- ^ Event name
   -> a -> a

--- | Applicative version of 'traceStartLiveEvent' that can be used in do notation --
+-- | IO version of 'traceStartLiveEvent' that can be used in do notation --
--- Note: name of event should correspond one that was used in 'traceStopLiveEventM' traceStartLiveEventM :: Applicative f => String -- ^ Name of event -> f ()
+-- Note: name of event should correspond one that was used in 'traceStopLiveEventIO' traceStartLiveEventIO :: String -- ^ Name of event
+  -> IO ()

--- | Applicative version of 'traceStopLiveEvent' that can be used in do notation --
+-- | IO version of 'traceStopLiveEvent' that can be used in do notation --
--- Note: name of event should correspond one that was used in 'traceStartLiveEventM' traceStopLiveEventM :: Applicative f => String -- ^ Name of event -> f ()
+-- Note: name of event should correspond one that was used in 'traceStartLiveEventIO' traceStopLiveEventIO :: String -- ^ Name of event
+  -> IO ()

--- | Tags action with event, that starts when the inner computation starts and -- ends when it ends. withLiveEventM :: Applicative f => String -- ^ Name of event -> f a -> f a
+-- | Tags action with event, that starts when the inner computation starts and -- ends when it ends. withLiveEventIO :: String -- ^ Name of event

--- | Tags action with event, that starts when the inner computation starts and -- ends when it ends.
---
--- Note: the version is exception safe unlike the `withLiveEventM` withLiveEventIO :: String -- ^ Name of event
   -> IO a -> IO a
 ```